rikardonm/lobs/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/py-lobs.svg)](https://pypi.org/project/py-lobs)

 `lobs` is a framework that aims to provide an easy application and library project generator.
+The simple drivers for this are the need to have a single C++ source file used in a project, used with multiple targets (i.e. ESP IDF, Cmake, Zephyr, etc).

+The pillars for the library are:

+- Every library is a package
+- Every application is a plain script
+- Dependency fetching and version resolution is done by Python's package manager (e.g. pip)
+- Every package has only one library or application

 A simple C++ application example